-- 1. Exclusions applied for the Management Company: - Exclusion based on United Nations Global Compact breaches: after analysis and decision by the Management Company, companies are listed by the Management Company on a "worst offenders" list and excluded from all portfolios. - Exclusion related to the Management Company engagement to disinvest in nonconventional oil and gas activities and coal activities based on sector activities, according to the table below:
+- 1. Exclusions applied for the Management Company: - Exclusion based on United Nations Global Compact breaches: after analysis and decision by the Management Company, companies are listed by the Management Company on a "worst offenders" list and excluded from all portfolios. - Exclusion related to the Management Company engagement to disinvest in non-conventional oil and gas activities and coal activities based on sector activities, according to the table below:

-Activities Exclusion from March 2022 Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2030 Exclusion from December 2040 Thermal Coal Production From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues) Coal-based electricity generation From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)
+Activities Exclusion from March 2022 Issuers having registered of European United EOCD Exclusion from December 2027 O Issuers having their registered office outside of the EOCD Exclusion Exclusion from from December December 2030 2040 Thermal Coal Production From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues) Coal-based electricity generation From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)